-The storage system was designed to provide space for as many bricks as possible storing the bricks securely in a known pose on the robot which is reachable by the arm (see Fig. 3).
+We designed the storage system to provide space for as many bricks as possible, storing the bricks securely in a known pose on the robot which is reachable by the arm (see Fig. 3).
 To achieve these requirements, the storage system has three individual actuated storage compartments.
 Each compartment has five bins to store bricks.
 The ground plate of each bin is 20.5 cm wide, 20 cm long and is mounted inclined 15° backwards.
-This inclination forces the bricks to slide in a known pose inside the storage system even if the bricks are grasped imprecise.
-Therefore, we do not need an additional perception system to perceive the current pose of the stored bricks.
+This inclination forces the bricks to slide into a known pose inside the storage system, even if the bricks are grasped imprecisely.
+Therefore, we do not need an additional perception system to determine the current pose of a stored brick.

 Side walls hold the bricks in place during UGV movements.
-The walls are 110 cm high which is sufficient to hold the largest bricks (180 cm long) in place.
-Furthermore, this system allows to stack multiple small bricks (up to 4 red bricks, and up to 2 green bricks) to increase the number of bricks to be stored in the system.
-Overall, the system is capable to store either all large bricks (10 orange), or all remaining bricks (20 red, 10 green, 5 blue, see Fig. 3).
+The walls are 110 cm high, which is sufficient to hold the largest bricks (180 cm long) in place.
+Furthermore, this system allows stacking multiple small bricks (up to 4 red bricks or up to 2 green bricks) to increase the number of bricks to be stored in the system.
+Overall, the system can store either all large bricks (10 orange) or all the smaller bricks (20 red, 10 green, 5 blue, see Fig. 3).
 The bricks are stored sorted by type.
-This allows to unload any brick type without needing to re-sort the storage system.
-Since the storage system exceeds the workspace of the UR10e, each compartment can be moved horizontally (using a Dynamixel Pro L42-10-S300-R and a linear belt drive) to put the desired bin in reach of the arm.
+This allows unloading any brick type without needing to re-sort the storage system.
+Since the storage system exceeds the workspace of the UR10e, each compartment is moved horizontally (using a Dynamixel Pro L42-10-S300-R and a linear belt drive) to put the desired bin in reach of the arm.